JorrenH/geohash/README.md

 This project is intended as a simple way to find and visualize geohash bounds in a latitude,longitude context.

+## Live version
+The application is available on [geohash.jorren.nl](https://geohash.jorren.nl) for you to try out!

 ## Developing the app
 Using the power of webpack we can develop the application with live reloads.
 Using the following command starts a server on your machine which listens for changes made in the sourcecode.